-All along, everybody has professed to agree that the conflict cannot be solved by military means alone: A political solution must be found.
-From the point of view of Russian federal authorities, this challenge was presumably addressed, met and overcome by the constitutional referendum in 2003 and the subsequent elections which ushered in the Kadyrov regime.
-However, the assassination on 9 May 2004 of Akhmat-Hadji Kadyrov himself could only testify to the continuing volatile situation and the continued absence of a political solution with a modicum of legitimacy.
-Later developments, whether it be the election 30 August 2004 of Alu Alkhanov as Kadyrov's successor, or the killing on 8 March 2005 of the the last legitimately elected president Aslan Maskhadov, did not entail any decisive change in the general picture of the conflict.
-Whether the replacement of Alukhanov 5 April 2007 with the late Kadyrov's son, the notorious armed-band leader and "strongman" Ramzan Kadyrov, could be a precursor of fundamentally new developments, remains yet to be seen.
+All along, everybody has professed to agree that the conflict cannot be solved by military means alone, and that a political solution must be found.
+From the point of view of the Russian federal authorities, this challenge was presumably met and overcome by the constitutional referendum in 2003 and the subsequent elections which ushered in the Kadyrov regime.
+However, the assassination on 9 May 2004 of Akhmat-Hadji Kadyrov could only testify to the continuing volatile situation and the continued absence of a political solution with a modicum of legitimacy.
+Later developments, whether the election on 30 August 2004 of Alu Alukhanov as Kadyrov's successor, or the killing on 8 March 2005 of the last legitimately elected president, Aslan Maskhadov, did not entail any decisive change in the general depiction of the conflict.
+To a certain extent, Moscow has gradually transferred the internal political power to a group of former separatists, which rules the territory on Russia's behalf, but only under partial control of Moscow.
+Thus, the conflict has largely assumed the character of a civil war - Chechen against Chechen - while at the same time thousands of federal Russian troops (perpetrating atrocities and suffering casualties) continue to be tied up within the Republic's borders.
+Whether the replacement of Alukhanov on 5 April 2007 with the late Kadyrov's son, the notorious armed-band leader and 'strongman' Ramzan Kadyrov, could be a precursor of fundamentally new developments, remains to be seen.
+So far, his Moscow-backed regime has not been able to shed its reputation for ruthlessness and abuses of human rights, let alone to facilitate the safe return of the hundreds of thousands of exiles.
+The murder on 7 October 2006 of the journalist Anna Politkovskaya reminded the outside world of the extreme danger entailed (and the extreme courage required) in reporting on the abuse of power and the atrocities perpetrated against the civilian population in Chechnya - a situation which shows no sign of improvement.

-Leaving aside the question of the legitimacy of the political structures currently in place, it must still be recognized that to achieve a comprehensive political solution also necessitates huge efforts to be made in several directions.
-Humanitarian needs must be alleviated, refugees/IDPs (internally displaced persons) must be given a safe return to what is left of their homeland, infrastructure must be rebuilt, and - most difficult of all - the distrust caused by the military campaign with its heavy toll of death and destruction, must be dispelled.
-The protracted war of attrition, including the serial assassinations of separatist leaders - politicians, "field commanders" and warlords (including out-and-out terrorists) alike 18 - has hardly contributed to a positive development in this respect.
+Leaving aside the question of the legitimacy of the political structures currently in place, it must be recognised that the achievement of a comprehensive political solution necessitates huge efforts on a number of fronts.
+Humanitarian needs must be alleviated, refugees and internally displaced persons must be given a safe return to what is left of their homeland, infrastructure must be rebuilt, and - most difficult of all - the distrust caused by the military campaign with its heavy toll of death and destruction must be dispelled.
+The protracted war of attrition, including the serial assassinations of separatist leaders - politicians, 'field commanders' and warlords (including out-and-out terrorists) alike - has hardly contributed to a positive development in this respect.
 It is not realistic to expect any quick and easy solutions.

-Although a comprehensive political solution may not be within reach, much can probably still be done to assist in bringing about some improvement in an otherwise miserable situation.
+Although a comprehensive political solution may not be within reach, much can still be done to help bring about some improvement in an otherwise complicated situation.
 If the security situation could be made tolerable, international NGOs with humanitarian or human rights agendas could be encouraged to involve themselves more directly in the region.
 To assist such NGOs in their beneficial activities was a priority task of the Assistance Group during its last year of existence.
 It could conceivably continue to be a positive contribution from other branches of the OSCE system.
-And even without any institutional presence in the region, the OSCE could maintain a readiness to offer its good services if and when such a time occur when opportunities to make a contribution in areas similar to those envisaged in the original mandate of the Assistance Group, may be a more realistic proposition than the current situation may offer.
+Even without any institutional presence in the region, the OSCE could maintain a readiness to offer its good services, if and when opportunities to make a contribution in areas similar to those envisaged in the original mandate of the Assistance Group become a more realistic proposition.